-Meet in the first parking lot, next to the fish pier.
-We’ll spend the morning checking the thickets and woodland trail, canal and beach area for passerines and waterfowl.
+Meet in the large parking lot by the concession buildings.
+We’ll spend the morning checking the thickets, canal and beach area for early passerines and seabirds.

-We are going to scope the marsh while the tide rises.
-High tide is at 1PM.
-We will also walk the dirt road for any passerines.
-Please be prepared for wet conditions, although we will stand on the deck of the marsh house during high tide.
+We are going to scope Great Marsh while the tide rises at Navigation Road.
+High tide is at 7:34PM.
+We might also walk the dirt road for any passerines.
+Please be prepared for wet conditions; although we will stand on the deck of the marsh house during high tide, the path may be wet and mucky.
+You will need waterproof, knee high boots.
+This bird walk has minimal walking requirements, but we will be standing for at least 2 hours.
 Meet at the commuter parking lot by Burger King (Exit 6 off of Route 6).
 We can carpool to Navigation Road from there.

 WALK CHECKLIST FOR LEADERS